awesomemotive/google-analytics-for-wordpress/readme.txt

 4. Want more features? <a href="https://www.monsterinsights.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase MonsterInsights Pro</a>!

 == Changelog ==
+= 8.3.0: December 14, 2021 =
+- New: With our limited-time only Year in Review report you’ll be able to see how your site performed in 2020 and how to improve in 2021.
+This report will be automatically available from January 1 to January 14, 2022 inside the Reports section of MonsterInsights.
+- New In Pro: Introducing the MonsterInsights Media addon which allows for impression and video watch time tracking for videos uploaded to WordPress, embedded from YouTube or embedded from Vimeo automatically!
+- New In Pro: We've added a new integration with AffiliateWP allowing you to more effectively track your affiliate impact on conversions!
+- Tweak: External links to our documentation now will always open in a new tab to make it easier to perform the action listed in the docs.
+- Fixed: A bug that caused some reports to show a blank numbers.
+- Fixed: The Headline Analyzer feature will no longer unpin when another plugin's tab is unpinned.
+- Fixed: Legacy analytics.js code has been removed which increases performance by removing unnecessary switches and database lookups.
+- Fixed: An issue that caused the dashboard widget to sometimes show the bounce rate box twice for GAv3 properties.
+- Fixed: An issue with Cookie Notice when used in Cookie Notice's legacy mode.
+- Fixed: An issue that could prevent auth for networks on the multisite panel has been fixed.

 = 8.2.0: November 3, 2021 =
 - Tweak: The GA Compatibility layer feature has had it's output cleaned up.
 - Bugfix: Updated events when dual-tracking mode is enabled to not alter bounce rate on GAv3 properties.